 auDA recognises that we operate in a complex geopolitical environment subject to rapid change and innovation.
-To support our strategic planning, we commenced our strategy planningdevelopment in 2023 with a long-term foresight project that explored the communications and technology environment in 2044 with three contrasting scenarios: State of Alert, Ecological Civilisation, and The Price is Right.
-These scenarios consider issues that will impact auDA's operating environment between 2024 and 2044 including geopolitics, use of technology, security and trade, and environmental impacts.
-They The scenarios were developed over several months with input from our multi-stakeholder community, our standing Advisory Committees, and local and global experts.
+To support our strategic planning, we commenced our strategy planning in 2023 with a long-term foresight project that explored the communications and technology environment in 2044 with three contrasting scenarios: State of Alert, Ecological Civilisation, and The Price is Right.
+These scenarios consider issues that will impact auDA's operating environment including geopolitics, use of technology, security and trade, and environmental impacts.
+They were developed over several months with input from our multi-stakeholder community, our standing Advisory Committees, and local and global experts.

 The scenarios enabled us to anticipate future complexity and consider how auDA and .au can continue to deliver value for Australians into the future, in what will undoubtedly be a vastly different environment to that which we operate in now.
-In the 12-months since the scenarios were published, we already see elements from them in play, such as a greater focus on national security, and increased influence by large technology companies on national and global governance.

-You can learn more about the scenarios and how we developed them in auDA's Future Scenarios Project Report; 2024.
+You can learn more about the scenarios and how we developed them in auDA's Future Scenarios Project Report.